fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 }
 ```

-Very often the root of the problem is, that the props are expected to be different type or called different than they actually are, and desctructuring fails.
+Very often, the root of the problem is that the props are expected to be of a different type, or called with a different name than they actually are, and desctructuring fails.
 The problem often begins to solve itself when desctructuring is removed and we see what the <em>props</em> actually contains.

 ```js
 const Course = (props) => { // highlight-line